SamRothCA/Today-Scripts/README.md

 #  Today-Scripts [Megabits fixed ver.]

+## This app will not work on macOS Big Sur.
+Apple killed all old-style widgets on Big Sur, I'm very sad about it.

 ![Tested](https://img.shields.io/badge/Tested%20on-macOS%2010.15-green)

 *A widget for running scripts in the Today View in macOS's Notification Center.*